Bluebird

 The bluebirds are a North American group of medium-sized, mostly insectivorous or omnivorous passerine birds in the genus Sialia of the thrush family (Turdidae).
-Bluebirds are one of the few thrush genera in the Americas.

 Bluebirds lay an average of 4 to 6 eggs per clutch.
 They will usually brood two or three times in a year.
 Bluebirds nest from March all the way through August.

 Bluebirds have blue, or blue and rose beige, plumage.
 Female birds are less brightly colored than males, although color patterns are similar and there is no noticeable difference in size.

 Taxonomy and species

 The genus Sialia was introduced by the English naturalist William Swainson in 1827 with the eastern bluebird (Sialia sialis) as the type species.
 A molecular phylogenetic study using mitochondrial sequences published in 2005 found that Sialia, Myadestes (solitaires) and Neocossyphus (African ant-thrushes) formed a basal clade in the family Turdidae.
 Within Sialia the mountain bluebird was sister to the eastern bluebird.